-The Berkeley Respite Program has been active since June 22, 2020.
-It is a partnership with the City of Berkeley to oversee and maintain 18 RV trailers and one single-family home.
-The RVs are at two separate locations in Berkeley, 701 Harrison Street and 1281 University Avenue.
+The Berkeley Respite Program has been active since June, 2020.
+It is a partnership with the City of Berkeley to oversee and maintain 18 RV trailers and one 4 bedroom shared house.

-BFHP provides case management and operational services, including: daily wellness checks, the delivery of three meals a day, coordination of laundry services twice a week, and the provision of hygiene and cleaning supplies.
+BFHP provides case management, housing navigation and placement, and operational services including daily wellness checks, meals, laundry services, and hygiene and cleaning supplies.

 Roads Home Hotel Rooms

-In partnership with Veterans Affairs we have been working to get vulnerable veterans and their families off the streets since the start of the pandemic.
-As of 10/15/2020 we have been able to place 164 veteran households into the safety of hotel rooms across all six counties we serve.
+In partnership with Veterans Affairs, we have been working to get vulnerable veterans and their families off the streets since the start of the pandemic.
+As of October 2021 we have been able to place 524 Veteran households into the safety of hotel rooms across all six counties we serve.
 154 households have already been placed into permanent or transitional housing, and the majority of clients still in hotels have a plan to achieve housing within 45 days, including the utilization of HUD-VA Supportive Housing vouchers.

 As the pandemic slows down we are gradually scaling down this hotel stay program by focusing on other temporary housing options whenever possible.